-At the Company's Annual and Special Meeting of Shareholders held on September 22, 2011, the shareholders approved the Company's 2011 stock option plan.
-The purpose of the 2011 stock option plan is to advance the interests of the Company by encouraging its directors, officers, employees and consultants to acquire shares of the Company's common stock, thereby increasing their proprietary interest in the Company, encouraging them to remain associated with the Company and providing them with additional incentive to assist the Company in building value.
+At the Company's Annual and Special Meeting of Shareholders held on September 22, 2011, the shareholders approved the Company's 2011 Stock Option Plan.
+The purpose of the 2011 Stock Option Plan is to advance the interests of the Company by encouraging its directors, officers, employees and consultants to acquire shares of the Company's common stock, thereby increasing their proprietary interest in the Company, encouraging them to remain associated with the Company and providing them with additional incentive to assist the Company in building value.

-The 2011 Stock Option Plan authorizes the Company to issue options to purchase such number of the Company's common shares as is equal to up to 10% of the number of issued and outstanding shares of the Company's common stock at the time of the grant (it is the type of stock option plan referred to as a "rolling" stock option plan).
+The 2011 Stock Option Plan authorizes the Company to issue options to purchase such number of the Company's common shares as is equal to on aggregate, together with options issued under any prior plan, of up to 10% of the number of issued and outstanding shares of the Company's common stock at the time of the grant (it is the type of stock option plan referred to as a "rolling" stock option plan).

-If all or any portion of any stock option granted under the 2011 Stock Option Plan expires or terminates without having been exercised in full, the unexercised balance will be returned to the pool of stock available for grant under the 2011 stock option plan.
+If all or any portion of any stock option granted under the 2011 Stock Option Plan expires or terminates without having been exercised in full, the unexercised balance will be returned to the pool of stock available for grant under the 2011 Stock Option Plan.
+During the year 2012 no stocks were granted.